 The Simon’s Rock theater program is limited only by the imaginations of the participants in any given year.

 Students in the program receive one-on-one instruction, a variety of opportunities to learn about all aspects of performance, and the encouragement to fashion their own programs of study in consultation with the faculty.
 All aspects of theater performance and production are covered across the two tracks: (1) Performance Creation and (2) Technical Creation and Design.
 Students have frequent opportunities to practice these skills, such as on the recent production of Almost, Maine.
 Within a single year, a student may have the opportunity to act, assist designers, work backstage, and even assistant direct.
 The course sequences are carefully designed to build lasting skills and a refined aesthetic.
 This concentration fosters individual self-awareness, knowledge of theater aesthetics, and the dynamics associated with working in close collaboration toward a common goal with one’s peers.
 Students are offered the skills fundamental to theatrical communication born of effective performance, and an opportunity to interpret the human condition through drama.

-Students with a concentration in the theatre arts may enter into fields such as set design, performance art, directing, screen writing, stage management, and education.
+Students with a concentration in the theater arts may enter into fields such as set design, performance art, directing, screen writing, stage management, and education.

 Work in the program begins with introductory courses that offer students the opportunity to explore aspects of performances and production.
 As they progress in the program, students are encouraged to continue to take courses that expand their familiarity with the entire field of theater, from writing and history of drama to lighting, set design, and costume.